immerjs/immer/readme.md

 })
 ```

+_Note: It is not possible to return `undefined` this way, as it is indistiguishable from updating the draft!_

 ## Extracting the original object from a proxied instance

 Immer exposes a named export `original` that will get the original object from the proxied instance inside `produce` (or return `undefined` for unproxied values).
 A good example of when this can be useful is when searching for nodes in a tree-like state using strict equality.